larsroettig/frontend-interview-react/README.md

 # React Interview question

+### What is the Virtual DOM

+1. Virtual DOM (VDOM) and DOM are the same
+2. DOM is an in-memory representation of VDOM DOM
+3. Virtual DOM (VDOM) is an in-memory representation of Real DOM
+4. React update always firt DOM then VDOM

 ### What differnt between `useEffect` and `useLayoutEffect` ?

 1. No differnce both works similar to componentDidMount and componentDidUpdate
-2. `useLayoutEffect` get executed before v-dom is writen to dom
+2. `useLayoutEffect` get executed before Virtual DOM is writen to dom
-3. `useEffect` get executed before v-dom is writen to dom
+3. `useEffect` get executed before Virtual DOM is writen to dom
 4. `useEffect` is excuted just one componentDidMount

+### Why React uses className over class attribute?

+1. Warning apear: Invalid DOM property `class`.
+Did you mean `className`?
+2. class is a keyword in JavaScript, and JSX is an extension of JavaScript.
+3. class is needed to test the apllication

 ### For what the return of `useEffect` can be ussed